tolliam/tolliam.github.io/academic-writing.md

 # Academic writing style

-As a dyslexia (or at least someone in that direction on the spectrum), I've always found writing a struggle.
+As a dyslexic (or at least towards that end of the spectrum), I've always found writing a struggle.
 In a world where the standard of your writing is still seen by some as a proxy for intelligence, this has been a source of immense insecurity.
 I often know what I want to say, but I often struggle to place the right words in the appropriate order to make my point.
 I go around in circles thinking about word order and before I know it, I've spent quite a long time agonising over what feels like such a trivial task.
 Writing in an academic setting can be particularly challenging.

 ## The passive voice